hamzasrepo/myFirstRepo/README.md

 These lines are a tribute to the freeCodeCamp.org community for making insightful content to provide beginners and professionals with hands-on knowledge of coding, programming, and much more.

+## Git Branching

+Here, I have switched to a feature branch to get an insight into how branching works and how changes in one branch are seen in that branch only.